nissagu/scheme-exercises/README.md

 # scheme-exercises
 Trying to solve https://exercism.io/tracks/scheme/exercises as exam preparation.
+No evaluation with the test-suites, just finding methods to solve the instruction's problems.